Unfair-dot-com/reviews-proxy/README.md

 ## Usage

-This modue requires three addional services: <em>Reviews, Main Carousel, Product Detail Carousel.</em>
+This modue requires three addional services: <br />
+<em>Reviews, Main Carousel, Product Detail Carousel.</em>
 Please see [Related Projects](#related-projects) for more infromation on how to setup and install these dependencies.

 To set up this proxy, simply run `npm install` followed by `npm run build`